IBM/mas-monitor-discover-api/README.md

 In this section, you will re-use the TODO which contains 12 sample API calls.
 Each has a varying level of 'complexity' - try them all in the order set in the Notebook.
 <a id='setupnotebook'></a>
 ### Setup Project, Import Notebook
+1. Donwload the <a href="https://github.com/IBM/mas-monitor-discover-api/blob/main/notebooks/cl-mas-monitor-discover-api-cp4d-template.ipynb" target="_blank">cl-mas-monitor-discover-api-cp4d-template.ipynb</a> Jupyter Notebook provided with this tutorial.
-1. From your MAS Cloud Pak for Data instance home page, click `All Projects` from the left menu.
+2. From your MAS Cloud Pak for Data instance home page, click `All Projects` from the left menu.
 Click `New Project`.
-2. Click `Create an empty project`, name it `xy-mas-monitor-discover-api-cp4d` (where `xy` are your initials).
+3. Click `Create an empty project`, name it `xy-mas-monitor-discover-api-cp4d` (where `xy` are your initials).
+Go to the `From File` tab.
+In the `Drag and drop files here or upload` box, upload the Notebook you just downloaded.
 Click `Create`.
-3. Once the project is created, click `New asset`, select `Jupyter notebook editor`.
+4. Once the project is created, click `New asset`, select `Jupyter notebook editor`.
 Select the default `Python 3.10` and `Runtime 22.2 on Python 3.10`.
 Name it `xy-mas-monitor-discover-api-cp4d`.
-4.
+5.
 ![image](/images/cloudpakfordata.jpg)

 <a id='cp4dnotebook'></a>